Today, we’ll talk about dispensary social media marketing and I’ll teach you 5 ways that you can utilize it. Let’s start!

 Cannabis dispensaries can profit from any kind of exposure.
 Needless to say, social media represent some of the best, most potent platforms that would help you increase reputation within a particular field.

 Unfortunately, the cannabis industry is plagued by numerous issues.
-You can’t simply start your dispensary social media marketing because a lot of these platforms don’t allow the advertising of marijuana and hemp.
+You can’t simply start your dispensary social media advertising because a lot of these platforms don’t allow the advertising of marijuana and hemp.
 The same goes for the majority of traditional media.

 But, that doesn’t mean you can’t use these platforms whatsoever.
 Savvy marketers are able to circumvent some of these issues and gain an enormous social media presence.
-In order to do this, they need to follow some of the best cannabis dispensary social media practices.
+In order to do this, they need to follow some of the best cannabis dispensary social media advertising practices.

 Here are the 5 main things you need to pay attention to when you start cannabis SMM (dispensary social media marketing):